emqx/qmqtt/README.md

 **Please compile the library with Qt >= 5.3 version.
 On Windows you need to specify `CONFIG += NO_UNIT_TESTS`, since gtest is not supported.**

+To add websocket support, compile the library with Qt >= 5.7, and specify 'CONFIG += QMQTT_WEBSOCKETS'.

 Usage
 =====